ALTERNATIVE-EU/alternative.github.io/docs/docs/user-services/ai-ml-api/index.md

 # AI/ML API Server

-Welcome to the documentation for the AI/ML API Server.
 This server a part of the ALTERNATIVE project, providing a robust and secure interface for accessing a wide range of machine learning models.
 Our goal is to simplify the integration of ML models into various applications and workflows, ensuring seamless access and efficient operation.

 ## Overview